filipnyquist/filipnyquist/README.md

 ### Hi there 👋
+Welcome to my profile.
+This github account is the one i use for all of my public projects!

 <!--
 **filipnyquist/filipnyquist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.